 Every Learner Everywhere advocates for equitable outcomes in U.S. higher education through advances in digital learning.

-Every Learner Everywhere is a network of twelve partner organizations with expertise in evaluating, implementing, scaling, and measuring the efficacy of education technologies, curriculum and course design strategies, teaching practices, and support services that personalize instruction for students in blended and online learning environments.
+Every Learner Everywhere is a network of partner organizations with expertise in evaluating, implementing, scaling, and measuring the efficacy of education technologies, curriculum and course design strategies, teaching practices, and support services that personalize instruction for students in blended and online learning environments.

 Our collaborative work to advance equity in higher education centers on the transformation of postsecondary teaching and learning.
-We build capacity in colleges and universities to improve student outcomes with digital learning though direct technical assistance, timely resources and toolkits, and ongoing analysis of institution practices and market trends.
+We build capacity in colleges and universities to improve student outcomes with digital learning through direct technical assistance, timely resources and toolkits, and ongoing analysis of institution practices and market trends.

 Every Learner Everywhere embraces eight equity principles.